-And if to change of the regular Easter egg sugar cookies with royal icing , you try a more flavorful recipe with this mini easter cookie recipe that will please all cookie lovers.
+And if to change of the regular Easter egg sugar cookies with royal icing , you try a more flavorful recipe with this mini easter chocolate chip cookie recipe that will please all cookie lovers.

 We love these mini chocolate egg cookies for their nutty brown sugar taste, with their chewy center and crunchy edges which make a perfect treat to be enjoyed during the Easter season.

-Instead of chocolate chips, I use mini chocolate eggs in these Easter cookies which is based on my favorite chocolate chip cookie recipe, which add a delicious chocolate flavor and extra crunchy texture, perfect to go on your Easter desserts list.
+Instead of semi sweet chocolate chips, I use mini chocolate eggs in these Easter cookies which is based on my favorite chocolate chip cookie recipe, which add a delicious chocolate flavor and extra crunchy texture, perfect to go on your Easter desserts list.

 They are very easy to make at home, with simple ingredients and if you follow my tips to make them you will have these Easter treats to enjoy with your family or to prepare for any other occasion.